How Do I Know If I Have High Blood Pressure?

 Making lifestyle adjustments is key to maintaining normal blood pressure.
 In fact, most doctors will suggest lifestyle changes before prescribing drugs.
 Lifestyle changes are also the recommended treatment for pre-hypertension, a condition in which blood pressure readings are higher than 120/80, but below 140/90.

 - Quit smoking.
 This is perhaps the most important step a person can take to improve health.

 - Lose weight.
 Losing excess weight can help decrease your blood pressure.
 If you're overweight, work with your doctor to design a safe weight loss plan to get closer to your ideal weight.

 Eat right.
-Studies show that a diet low in salt and fat and high in fruits and vegetables can significantly lower blood pressure.
+Studies show that a diet low in salt and high in fruits and vegetables can significantly lower blood pressure.
 Also, make sure you get enough vitamins and minerals -- some studies show that having the recommended daily amounts of vitamin C, vitamin E, potassium, magnesium, and calcium can improve heart health.
 There is no real evidence regarding the benefits of multi-vitamins.
 Getting your vitamins through your food is a better alternative.

 - Exercise.
 Regular aerobic activity, such as brisk walking on most days of the week, can lower blood pressure.
 Regularity of exercise is as important as intensity.